altocodenl/tagaway/readme.md

    date: INT (latest date within dates)
    dateSource: STRING (metadata field used to get date)
    format: STRING
-   t200: STRING or absent
+   thumbS: STRING or absent
-   by200: INT or absent (size of 200 thumbnail in FS)
+   bythumbS: INT or absent (size of small thumbnail in FS)
-   t900: STRING or absent
+   thumbM: STRING or absent
-   by900: INT or absent (size of 900 thumbnail in FS)
+   bythumbM: INT or absent (size of medium thumbnail in FS)
    vid: `1` if a mp4 video, absent if a piv, ID for a non-mp4 video (ID points to the mp4 version of the video), `pending:ID` for a pending mp4 conversion, `error:ID` for an errored conversion.
    bymp4: if a non-mp4 video, size of mp4 version of the video.
-   xt2: INT or absent, number of thumb200 downloaded (also includes cached hits)
+   xthumbS: INT or absent, number of thumb200 downloaded (also includes cached hits)
-   xt9: INT or absent, number of thumb900 downloaded (also includes cached hits)
+   xthumbM: INT or absent, number of thumb900 downloaded (also includes cached hits)
    xp:  INT or absent, number of pivs downloaded (also includes cached hits)
    loc: [INT, INT] or absent - latitude and longitude of piv taken from metadata, only if geotagging is enabled for the piv's owner and the piv has valid geodata.